read-write-web/rww-play/README.md

 Content-Type: text/turtle
 Content-Length: 0
 ```
+( TODO: The Content-Length should not be 0 for HEAD.
+Bug in Play2.0 probably )

 So we add the couch acl which gives access to that information in addition to the default owner of the collection,
 to two groups of people